• Level of education

 Skills targeted by the EU:

-• Recognize the main minerals in magmatic and metamorphic rocks, their texture and structure, and deduce their formation conditions.
+• Be able to recognize, at the microscopic level, the main minerals in igneous and metamorphic rocks, the texture and structure of rocks, and be able to deduce their formation conditions.

-• Know how to work independently, describe, write and synthesize.
+• Know how to work independently, describe, write, summarize.

 Read more